SPSS Repeated Measures ANOVA Tutorial

 First off, our histograms look plausible and don't show any weird patterns or extreme values.
 There's no need to exclude any cases or define user missing values.

 Second, since n = 40 for all variables, we don't have any system missing values.
 In this case, we can proceed with confidence.

 We may freely choose a name for our within-subjects factor.
 We went with “commercial” because it's the commercial that differs between the four ratings made by each respondent.

-We may also choose a name for whatever each of the four variables is supposed to reflect.
-In this case we went with “rating”
+We may also choose a name for our measure: whatever each of the four variables is supposed to reflect.
+In this case we simply chose “rating”.

 We now select all four variables and move them to the

 5. Repeated Measures ANOVA Output - Descriptives